October 27, 2008

 Grateful for plastic pollution?

-Gratitude is the topic of the Green Moms blog carnival this month, which will be posted on the Best of Mother Earth blog next Monday.
-With Thanksgiving approaching, we’ve been asked to write about the three green things we’re the most grateful for.
-Which raises the question:
+With Thanksgiving approaching, I’ve been asked to write about the three green things I’m the most grateful for.
+Which raises the question: What’s green?

 For example, is it greener to bottle wine in glass or plastic?
 Most Fake Plastic Fish readers would say glass.
 But there are plenty of other well-meaning folks who claim plastic is the greener option because of its light weight.